-A couple of hundred years later, these tribes had trouble with Ammonites who attacked them so as to occupy their land.
+A couple of hundred years later, these tribes had trouble with the Ammonites who attacked them so as to occupy their land.
 In Judges 11, is a record of Jephthah who arose as a deliverer against the Ammonites.
 His life story is interesting.

 Jephthah's father had relations with a harlot and Jephthah was the result.
 His father had other sons and they rejected Jephthah as an illegitimate heir to their father's land.
 Jephthah left home and became a valiant, mighty warrior.
 When the Gileadites were attacked by the Ammonites later, they asked Jephthah to come back and lead the cause.